elibroftw/music-caster/README.md

 # Limitations and known issues
 A major bug will result in a toast message + a error message output in an error.log.
-I have not implemented an auto-email feature, so you will have to email this to me yourself.
+You will have to email this to me yourself.
-If I do plan on implementing an auto-email feature, I will probably have an option to disable it.
 The error.log file can be found in the installation folder of music caster.
-An easy way to find it is to right click Music Caster Shortcut's and then click Open file location.
+An easy way to find it is to right click Music Caster's Shortcut and then click Open file location.
-After a couple times, you will end up at the installation directory.
+After doing this twice to the shortcut's, you will end up at the installation directory.

 # Build Instructions
-1. Make sure all the required modules are installed
+1. Make sure all the required modules are installed (`pip install -r requirements.txt`)
 2. Make sure Python scripts folder is on PATH
 3. If you have Inno Setup installed and `C:\Program Files (x86)\Inno Setup 6\` on PATH and want to build a setup.exe, run build.bat
 4. Otherwise, use `pyinstaller music_caster.spec && pyinstaller updater.spec && python after_build.py`